Wilaak/Route2/README.md

 ## Route Groups

-Route groups make it easy to organize related routes and share common attributes—such as middleware or parameter expressions—across multiple routes.
+Route groups make it easy to organize related routes and share common attributes.
 Groups can be nested, and nested groups automatically inherit attributes from their parent, much like variable scopes.

-> **Note**: A route group only applies if the request URI begins with the group's prefix.
-If it doesn't, the group and its routes will be skipped.
+> **Tip**: For applications with many routes, using prefixed groups can improve performance as it will skip evaluating all routes in the group if the request URI doesn't start with the prefix.

 To group routes under a common prefix, use the `group()` method.
 All routes defined within the group will share the specified prefix and any attributes you assign: